lobocv/crashreporter/README.md

 ```

-When the crash occurs, the crash reporter will attempt to send it by email or upload it to the FTP server, if both methods
+When the crash occurs, the crash reporter will attempt to send it by email or upload it to the HQ server, if both methods
 fail, the crash is written to file in `report_dir`.
 The next time the script is run, the crash reporter will look for
 any offline reports and attempt to send them every `check_interval` seconds.
 After a sucessful upload, the stored reports
 are deleted.